WStrellis/azure-204/ServerlessApps.md

 When scaling only one functon app instance can be created every 10 seconds, up to a max of 200 instances.
 There is no limit to how much traffic a single instance can handle.

+*Function Apps* are a collection of Azure Functions which are deployed in the same environment and use the same language.
+*Function Project* - folder which contains all of the code needed for a set of functions when developing in local environment.
+Same as a `function app` on azure.

 *Bindings* are the input(reads from/triggers) and output( writes to) of a AF.
 `Input` bindings can be a connection to a datasource which provides input to a function or a trigger which causes the function to run.